Article at a Glance:

 - Talk with a medical professional about medications for gout

-If you or a loved one are struggling with alcohol use and finding it hard to stop drinking, The Recovery Village can help.
+If you or a loved one are struggling with alcohol abuse or alcohol use disorder, and finding it hard to stop drinking, The Recovery Village can help.
 Contact us today to talk to our trained professionals.
-The Recovery Village offers many different addiction treatment options to help you lead a healthier life without alcohol.
+The Recovery Village offers many different alcohol rehab treatment options to help you lead a healthier life without alcohol.

 - The Centers for Disease Control and Prevention.
 “Gout.”
 Reviewed January 28, 2019.
 Accessed April 9, 2019.